BryTheGuy98/CSC131_ClientProject/README.md

 #### ii.
 Cloud Storage
 This application uses Firebase Cloud Storage to store LaTeX templates and generated invoice PDFs.
 The storage bucket contains two folders:
 1. `templates`: this folder contains all possible templates.
-Templates are stored as subfolders, which then contain the main LaTeX file, named `template.tex` and any related assets (e.g., images, etc.) under a further subfolder called `assets`.
+Templates are stored as sub-folders, which then contain the main LaTeX file, named `template.tex` and any related assets (e.g., images, etc.) under a further subfolder called `assets`.
 A further example can be viewed through the [Firebase Emulator](#b-local) locally.

         templates
             ├── DevWave